FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/introduction.md

 |:--:|
 | <figcaption>[Tempered Glass Jars](./contents/jars.md#tempered-glass-jar) are recognizable by their metal lids</figcaption> |

-Other inventories are also supported, such as modded fluid containers or item containers.
+Other inventories are also supported, such as modded fluid or item containers.

 ![Modded Setup](./images/introduction/modded-setup.png "Modded Setup")

-The mod does not add recipes in [Tempered Glass Jars](./contents/jars.md#tempered-glass-jar) by default, but you can add your own either with the [KubeJS integration](./for-kubejs.md) the mod possesses or with a [datapack](./for-datapacks.md) relatively easily.

 [Tempered Glass Jars](./contents/jars.md#tempered-glass-jar) require a certain [temperature](./contents/jars.md#temperature) to operate, depending on the recipe.
 Some default temperatures are added to blocks.
-More blocks can be configured to have temperature, or you can also remove temperature from a certain block (see KubeJS integration or datapack above).

 The crafting of some recipes using [Tempered Glass Jars](./contents/jars.md#tempered-glass-jar) can be automated using a [Jar Auto-Processing Block](./contents/automation.md).

+The mod does not add recipes in [Tempered Glass Jars](./contents/jars.md#tempered-glass-jar) by default, but you can add your own either with the KubeJS integration the mod possesses or with a datapack relatively easily.
+You can also add or remove [temperature](./contents/jars.md#temperature) sources that way as well.